Is Morocco Safe for Tourists in 2025? A Complete Guide to Travel Safety

 Women’s Safety and Cultural Considerations

 Morocco is a safe destination for female travelers, but it is important to respect local customs.
-Dressing modestly, especially in rural areas and religious sites, helps avoid unwanted attention.
+Dressing modestly, especially in rural areas and religious sites, helps avoid unwanted attention.- Clothing recommendations: Loose-fitting clothing such as long dresses, skirts, or pants with a scarf for religious visits is recommended.

 - Harassment concerns: Street harassment can occur in tourist-heavy areas, but it is generally harmless.
 A firm "no" or ignoring unwanted attention is usually enough.